Expose a UDP Application with NGINX Ingress Controller

 --enable-udp flag when deploying.
 Linux kernel 4.18 or greater is required.

 Before proceeding, verify that the mesh is running (Step 2 of the installation instructions).
-NGINX Plus Ingress Controller will try to fetch certs from the Spire agent that gets deployed by NGINX Service Mesh on startup.
-If the mesh is not running, NGINX Plus Ingress controller will fail to start.
+NGINX Ingress Controller will try to fetch certs from the Spire agent that gets deployed by NGINX Service Mesh on startup.
+If the mesh is not running, NGINX Ingress controller will fail to start.

-Install NGINX Plus Ingress Controller with the option to allow UDP ingress traffic.
+Install NGINX Ingress Controller with the option to allow UDP ingress traffic.
 This tutorial will demonstrate installation as a Deployment.

 - Follow the instructions to enable UDP

 mTLS does not affect UDP communication, as mTLS in NGINX Service Mesh applies only to TCP traffic at this time.